nicotsx/ironmount/README.md

 </div>

 > [!WARNING]
 > Ironmount is still in version 0.x.x and is subject to major changes from version to version.
 I am developing the core features and collecting feedbacks.
 Expect bugs!
-Please open issues and join the Discord to discuss together
+Please open issues or feature requests

 ## Intro